Validation

 array specifying why that rule/group is valid or invalid.
 (Reasons are assumed to be strings, but the type is any[]

 since the QueryBuilder default components ignore them.
-Feel free to use them any way you please in your custom components.)
+Feel free to use them however you like in your custom components.)

 import { QueryBuilder, RuleGroupType, ValidationMap } from 'react-querybuilder';